Bergvca/string_grouper/README.md

 The library contains 3 high level functions that can be used directly, and 1 class that allows for a more iterative approach.
 The three functions are:

 * **match_strings**(**master**: pd.Series, **duplicates**: Optional[pd.Series] = *None*, **master_id**: Optional[pd.Series] = *None*, **duplicates_id**: Optional[pd.Series] = *None*, **\*\*kwargs**) -> pd.DataFrame:
 Returns all highly similar strings.
-If only 'master' is given, it will return highly similar strings within master.
+If only `master` is given, it will return highly similar strings within master.
     This can be seen as an self-join.
-If both 'master' and 'duplicates' are given, it will return highly similar strings between master and duplicates.
+If both `master` and `duplicates` are given, it will return highly similar strings between master and duplicates.
 This can be seen as an inner-join.

     The function also supports optionally supplying IDs for the rows of the text values being matched.
-If 'master_id' is given the value from its column in the same row as the value in the master column will be returned.
-If both 'master_id' and 'duplicates_id' are given, the respective values from their columns in the same row of the relevant master and duplicates values will be returned.
+If `master_id` is given the value from its column in the same row as the value in the master column will be returned.
+If both `master_id` and `duplicates_id` are given, the respective values from their columns in the same row of the relevant master and duplicates values will be returned.

 * **match_most_similar**(**master**: pd.Series, **duplicates**: pd.Series, **\*\*kwargs**) -> pd.Series:
-Returns a series of strings of the same length as 'duplicates' where for each string in duplicates the most similar
+Returns a series of strings of the same length as `duplicates` where for each string in duplicates the most similar
-    string in 'master' is returned.
+    string in `master` is returned.
 If there are no similar strings in master for a given string in duplicates (there is no potential match where the cosine similarity is above the threshold (default: 0.8)) the original string in duplicates is returned.

-   For example the input series `[foooo, bar, baz]` (master) and `[foooob, bar, new]` will return:
+   For example the input series `[foooo, bar, baz]` (master) and `[foooob, bar, new]` (duplicates) will return:
     `[foooo, bar, new]`